 Her argument relies even more heavily on the same fundamental legal principle that Kavanaugh’s Wisconsin voting decision does: we have a one vote majority, so suck it, loser cucks!

 I will spare you reading her legal prose.
 In a nutshell, she finds in this case the extraordinary situation in which no hearing may be held before the judge grants the motion the law says is granted “by his leave.”
-The reason is that such a hearing would be an unconstitutional usurpation of Executive Branch prerogatives.
+The reason she gives is that such a hearing would be an unconstitutional usurpation of Executive Branch prerogatives.

 (the decision is here — click on the In Re Flynn link or download your own copy)

 I don’t necessarily recommend it for non-lawyers, although the dissent is beautifully presented, one former prosecutor said it sings.
 Well worth reading, and crisply written, skip down to it.
 I have selected some pertinent sections to give you the gist of both arguments :